Pinola is a private aviary containing many species of birds located near Shreveport, Louisiana.

 We are a private aviary in Louisiana.
-Over three hundred species of many families of birds from all over the earth find a home here, from the critically endangered to the common.
+Nearly three hundred species of many families of birds from all over the earth find a home here, from the critically endangered to the common.
 We produce birds for zoos and other private aviaries.
 Another goal of The Pinola Conservancy is to provide an educational resource that this web site offers.
-It contains thousands of photographs, live web cams and develo ping educational tools for the use of anyone who is as fascinated by birds as we are.
+It contains thousands of photographs, live web cams and developing educational tools for the use of anyone who is as fascinated by birds as we are.
 It also provides just a fun online visit.
 We hope that you will find beauty and value here and visit often.

 The facility includes enclosed free-flight community aviaries, open ponds and lawns, and focused facilities aimed at the needs of certain species.

 Primarily producing waterfowl, we encourage each bird to reproduce and distribute our surplus to other qualified private, public and institutional aviaries and zoological parks.
 The aviaries contain lush natural vegetation, flowing water and ponds.
 A wide range of foods, nesting structures and careful species compositions assure a good quality of life for the birds that we keep.
-Some incubate and rear their young and we also collect eggs for care in our specialized incubation and rearing facilities, producing around 1000 young birds each year.
+Some incubate and rear their young and we also collect eggs for care in our specialized incubation and rearing facilities, producing roughly 1000 young birds each year.
 Our purpose is the captive preservation and propagation of birds, not display thus the facility is closed to the public.

 Pinola Conservancy hopes to educate individuals about aviculture and conservation.